florinleon/SafeRL-CollapsingBridge/README.md

 # Collapsing Bridge Environment for Safe Reinforcement Learning

 This repository contains the implementation of a customizable grid-based environment and associated agents for safe reinforcement learning (SafeRL) research.
-The environment introduces **action-dependent dynamics**, **irreversible transitions**, and **partial observability**, making it suitable for evaluating algorithms under safety-critical and non-stationary conditions.
+The environment introduces **action-dependent dynamics**, **irreversible transitions**, and **partial observability**, which makes it suitable for evaluating algorithms under safety-critical and non-stationary conditions.

 ## Features